cyyang75/aci-practice-labs/README.md

 # ACI Learning Practice Labs

 <p align="center">
 <img src="https://i.imgur.com/k2dYPmk.png" alt="ACI Practice Labs"/>
 </p>

-### During my studies at SNHU, I gained hands-on experience through various virtual labs that simulate real-world operating environments.
+### During my course studies at SNHU as a Cybersecurity major, I gained hands-on experience through various virtual labs that simulate real-world operating environments.
 These labs allowed me to develop and test my skills using industry-standard tools and techniques such as Wireshark, Nmap, Snort, Metasploit, Kali Linux, Burp Suite, Splunk, OpenVAS, Hashcat, OSSEC, John the Ripper, Tenable Nessus, and more.

 ### Below is a list of the labs I completed at ACI Learning Practice Labs: